PhantasmicSky/NodestoneBuilder/README.md

 - ~~* = Function not tested fully and might sometimes return "No Optimal Combination" even though there should be one.~~

 ## Version Changes
+- [2 -> 3] Lara Skills have been translated.
+If switching from ver 2 -> 3, Change logic number to 3 and translate Lara's name (if the selected job of the save string is Lara[라라])
 - [1 -> 2] Kain Skills have been translated.
-If switching from ver 1 -> 2 , Change logic number to 2 and translate Kain's name (if the selected job of the save string is Kain)
+If switching from ver 1 -> 2 , Change logic number to 2 and translate Kain's name (if the selected job of the save string is Kain [카인])